animesh-007/hd-imaging/readme.txt

 when Upload button is clicked image from uploads directory turned into individual channels and are stored in directory templates/images/splitedcomponents also combined images are also formed which are stored in directory templates/images/combinedimages.

 All the operation are done using opencv-python.

+Tried to use numpy slicing for spliting image as it is faster approach then split().

 Final result are shown using complete.html page